Wright's death fuels push to change Minnesota warrant process

-The fatal police shooting of Daunte Wright in Brooklyn Center has spurred another police reform proposal at the Minnesota Capitol.
+The fatal police shooting of Daunte Wright in Brooklyn Center has spurred a second new attempt by Minnesota lawmakers to avoid the kind of confrontation that led to his death during a traffic stop earlier this month.

 With just weeks left in the 2021 session, DFL lawmakers are proposing a change in how misdemeanor warrants are handled, in a bid to lessen the need for police to arrest those who miss court appearances for certain lower-level crimes.

-"Today is a new day but the same problem remains," said state Rep. Samantha Vang, DFL-Brooklyn Center, one of the bill's sponsors.
-"Although this bill may not solve all the specific issues relating to police brutality, this bill could have prevented Daunte Wright's death."
+"Although this bill may not solve all the specific issues relating to police brutality, this bill could have prevented Daunte Wright's death," said state Rep. Samantha Vang, DFL-Brooklyn Center, one of the bill's sponsors.

-The bill, which cleared a Minnesota House committee on Tuesday, is the second new policy proposal sparked by Wright's killing during a traffic stop this month.
+The bill, which cleared a Minnesota House committee on Tuesday, is the second new policy proposal sparked by Wright's killing.
 It would require judges to issue "sign and release" warrants instead of arrest warrants for certain offenses.
-In those cases, police who encounter people with such warrants in their name would provide written notice of a future court appearance in their cases in lieu of arrest.
+Police who encounter people with those sign and release warrants in their name would provide written notice of a future court appearance in their cases in lieu of arrest.

-Police said they pulled Wright over for expired registration.
-During the encounter, police discovered that Wright had a warrant for a gross misdemeanor weapons charge.
-Seconds after pulling away from officers as they tried to arrest him, Wright was fatally shot by former officer Kimberly Potter, who can be heard on video yelling, "Taser, Taser" before shooting Wright with her pistol.
+Police said they pulled Wright over for expired registration, and then discovered that Wright had a warrant for a gross misdemeanor weapons charge.
+Seconds after pulling away from officers as they tried to arrest him, Wright was fatally shot by former officer Kimberly Potter, who can be heard on video yelling, "Taser, Taser," before shooting Wright with her pistol.

 The legislation comes after the House also recently passed a bill that would limit when police can stop motorists.